lluises/sudokufox/platform/ubuntu-touch/sudokufox/README.md

 Copyright (C) 2023  LluisE

-Licensed under the MIT license
+Licensed under the MPL, see LICENCE